Staying cool under pressure: A look at trading desk heat management

 Automatic temperature control

-To assist the natural convection process, we can add 12Vdc fans to the left-hand vented door or central desk flue.
+To assist the natural convection process, we can add 12Vdc fans to the left-hand vented door, central desk flue or cabinet exhaust venting.
 The door fans lower the operating temperature of CPUs (being located in front of the PC inlet), and in turn the air ejected from the desk.

 You can also use a thermal controller with the door fans.
 This automatically controls the fans' speed relative to the desk void's temperature by locating a thermistor at a desired location within the desk void.